Newtonian fluid dynamics in a misaligned parallel-plate rheometer: Abstract

 \section{Abstract}

 A parallel-plate rotational rheometer measures the viscosity of a fluid by rotating the top plate relative to the bottom plate in order to induce a shear on the fluid and measuring the torques and forces that result as a function of the induced rotation rate.
 Manufacturing imperfections can often lead to unintentional misalignment of the plates of the rheometer, where the top and bottom plates are not perfectly parallel, and this misalignment can affect the fluid dynamics inside the rheometer.
 This study examines the effect that misalignment has on the viscosity measurements of Newtonian fluids in the limit of small rheometer gap heights.
 A theoretical model for the behavior of a general Newtonian fluid in a misaligned rheometer with a small gap height is derived using perturbation expansions.
 The theoretical results show that at small gap heights, misalignment can produce additional secondary velocity components and pressures in the fluid, which affect the forces and moments in the rheometer.
 In such cases at small Reynolds numbers, the dominant forces and moments acting on the top plate of the rheometer are the viscous force in the direction parallel to the tilt axis, the pressure moment in the direction perpendicular to the tilt axis and in the cross-sectional plane, and the viscous moment in the direction along the height of the rheometer.
-These forces and moments on the top plate were found to increase as the misalignment tilt angle increases, leading to the rheometer underestimating the viscosity of the fluid by a greater magnitude with larger tilt angles.
+These forces and moments on the top plate were found to increase as the misalignment tilt angle increased, leading to an increase in the error of viscosity measurement by the rheometer.
 Three-dimensional numerical simulations validate the theoretical predictions.